Title

 Arnis, an indigenous Filipino martial art characterized by striking and defensive techniques, is officially declared the national martial art and sport, promoting patriotism and cultural appreciation in the Philippines.

-The State prioritizes education, science and technology, arts and culture, and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.
+The State’s policy is to inculcate patriotism, nationalism, and appreciation of national heroes and symbols, and to prioritize education, science and technology, arts and culture, and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.

-Arnis is an indigenous Filipino martial art and sport characterized by swinging and twirling movements, striking, thrusting, and parrying techniques using one or two sticks or similar implements, or bare hands and feet.
-It includes various regional names such as Eskrima, Kali, Pananandata, Pagkalikali, Kabaraon, Kaliradman, and Didja.
+Arnis (also known as Eskrima, Kali, Garrote and other regional names) is an indigenous Filipino martial art and sport characterized by swinging/twirling movements with striking, thrusting, and parrying techniques for defense and offense, usually using one or two sticks or similar implements, or bare hands and feet for striking, blocking, locking, and grappling.

-Arnis is officially adopted as the national martial art and sport by inscribing the symbol of Arnis on the official seal of the Philippine Sports Commission and by making it the first sport competition to be played by participating teams on the first day of the annual Palarong Pambansa.
+By inscribing the symbol of Arnis in the official seal of the Philippine Sports Commission and by making it the first sport competition played by participating teams on the first day in the annual Palarong Pambansa.

-The Department of Education, the National Commission for Culture and Arts, and the Philippine Sports Commission are responsible for promulgating necessary rules and regulations to implement RA 9850.
+The Department of Education, the National Commission for Culture and Arts, and the Philippine Sports Commission.

-Any provision of law, decree, executive order, rule, or regulation that is inconsistent or in conflict with RA 9850 shall be repealed, amended, or modified accordingly.
+Any provision of law, decree, executive order, rule, or regulation in conflict or inconsistent with the provisions and/or purposes of the Act is repealed, amended, or modified accordingly.

-RA 9850 took effect fifteen (15) days after its complete publication in the Official Gazette or in at least two newspapers of general circulation.
+Fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster